What are you looking for?

 1. Go to your Groove account and make sure the Inbox page displays.
 If you happen to open a different page, click the Groove icon in the top left corner and then select Unassigned.

-2. Go to the center of the screen and click the Add an inbox button.
+2. Go to the center of the screen and click the Add an inbox button, or navigate to Settings > Channels > Add a channel

-3. In the popup window, click Other email client.
+1. In the popup window, click Other email provider.

 In the next window, fill in two fields.